What’s the Best Avenue for Your Business?

 A Chief Financial Officer (CFO) is on-hand to help a business oversee and manage finances.
 It is their responsibility to not only manage finances, but also to project and forecast trends within the economy and niche market for overall financial growth and success in the future.
 Big businesses will include a CFO as part of their executive team, while smaller companies and start-ups may opt for a virtual CFO.

 Your company CFO will strategize and plan for financial decisions regarding your business with significant time in advance, taking into consideration not only the goals of your institution but your ability to perform and actually meet these goals.
 Your CFO will analyze results and help in maximizing the value of your overall business for owners and investors.
 The CFO will ensure that not only does your CEO receive financial reports, but that your CEO understands them as well.

 What Does This Mean for Business Owners?

 This by no means indicates that your CPA is of less value than your CFO.
 However, it is important to understand that your CFO and CPA have different roles within your business.
-Fortunately many bookkeeping and accounting firms, such as Margo’s Bookkeeping Services, can work side by side with your CPA in order to streamline the process and cater to your individual business needs.
+Fortunately many bookkeeping and accounting firms can work side by side with your CPA in order to streamline the process and cater to your individual business needs.
 Together we can help allow both CPA and virtual CFO roles to be fulfilled as efficiently as possible.